Azure/login/README.md

 Note:
    - OIDC support in Azure is in Public Preview and is supported only for public clouds.
 Support for other clouds like Government clouds, Azure Stacks would be added soon.
-   - GitHub runners will soon be updating the with the Az CLI and PowerShell versions that support with OIDC.
-Hence the below sample workflows include explicit instructions to download the same during workflow execution.
+   - GitHub runners will soon be updated with the Az CLI and PowerShell versions that support with OIDC.
+Hence the below sample workflows include scripts to download the same during workflow execution.
    - By default, Azure access tokens issued during OIDC based login could have limited validity.
 This expiration time is configurable in Azure.